gonstr/rig/README.md

 go get github.com/gonstr/rig
 ```

-Or just download binaries from the latest releases here on github.
+Or just download binaries from the latest release.